langmi/spring-batch-tutorials/hello-world-java/README.md

 ## Testing

+Before the batch <del>escapes</del> will be released it needs some tests.

 ### Testing The Tasklet Step

 The Tasklet implementation is pure Java, so we can test it as that with [JUnit][junit]: